Syed-Omair/Summition-Even-Odd-Numbers-/README.md

 # Summition-Even-Odd-Numbers-
- Program to display sum of odd and even numbers between two numbers  by user Input
+ Program to display sum of odd and even numbers between two numbers  by user Input excluding given values